-Pasteurella Bacteria.
-Is your rabbit sneezing?
-Learn how to tell whether Pasteurella species of bacteria are at the root of your rabbit’s sneezes and differentiate between various causes of rabbit sneezing.
+Is your rabbit sneezing due to Pasteurella bacteria?
+Learn how to tell whether Pasteurella species of bacteria are at the root of your rabbit’s sneezes and use the following guidelines to differentiate between various other causes of rabbit sneezing.

 Rabbits never sneeze without a reason.
 When they do, there’s always an underlying cause.
 Some reasons are harmless, but there’s one cause of sneezing that is very bad – Pasteurella bacteria.